dibyendumajumdar/ravi-vscode-debugger/README.md

 * Tables are expanded to first few levels only - expansion limited to 250 elements
 * Lua stdout and stderr are redirected to the debugger
 * The debugger can step into dynamically generated Lua code
-* Has been tested briefly on Windows 10, Ubuntu and OSX so far
+* Support limited to x86-64 Windows 10, Ubuntu and OSX platforms
+* Unlike other Lua debuggers this implementation uses a custom Ravi VM, with extensions to support debugging
 * Various limitations - see list below

-Note: This is very early days so please expect bugs!
+Note: This is work in progress so please expect bugs!

 Installation
 ------------